-Summer College is a free program open to all FNMI Indigenous students starting a program in September 2024.
+Summer College is a free program open to first time Fanshawe College FNMI Indigenous students starting a program in September 2024.
 This five-week program provides the opportunity to experience Fanshawe, meet staff, faculty and other students just like you.

 Registration for Summer 2024 Summer College will open May 3 and close on June 25 (or once the program has filled).
 The registration link will be posted on this page once registration has opened.